Common Questions

 We use a weighted average because wages should not be based on family composition or lifestyle, so we are combining the numbers into just one rate per community that employers need to pay to be eligible for living wage certification.

-• In 2022 and 2023, both the Provincial and Federal government created temporary affordability payments.
+In 2024, both the Provincial and Federal government created temporary affordability payments.
 For the Living Wage Network to truly reflect actual costs, we need to factor in everything that came into play during the year, including these temporary payments.
 Costs went up across the board, but for many household types, such as a family of four and lone parent households, both temporary and permanent benefits also increased.